-Trial of 3D lane markings for road safety
+3D lane markings for road safety

-This trial is funded by the Australian Government through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
+The trial is funded by the Australian Government through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.

-Marking design – 3D-looking ‘dragon teeth’
+The innovation - 3D-looking ‘dragon teeth’

-The trialed lane markings are a 3D-looking variation of the so called ‘dragon teeth’.
+The trialled lane markings are a 3D-looking variation of the so called ‘dragon teeth’.
 The markings comprise a series of simple triangle shapes located alongside both sides of the travel lane leading into the 40 km/h section.
 The triangles appear to be slightly floating over the road surface through a perceptual visual illusion.

 The whole idea is to use this 3D perception to attract motorists’ attention and provide an effective visual ‘heads-up’ of an incumbent change in the road environment ahead.